izivkov/GShockTimeServer/README.md

 2. Use the Raspberry PI Imager to flash to an SD card

 - Use an SD card with a minimum of 4GB.
-Start the Parpberry Pi Imager
+Start the Raspberry Pi Imager
 - Choose your target device
 - For OS choose "Use Custom", and select the image file `time-server-pi.img.gz` you just downloaded.
 - Select as storage a new SD you have mounted
 - Click NEXT, and edit your settings.
 Here you can enter your networks SSID and password.
 Also, from the Services tab, enable SSH.
 - Apply settings when asked, and flash your SD.
 You should be able to now boot your Pi.
 - The image is configured to use the `waveshare` display.
-If you are using a different display, like the `tft154` or `mock` after booting yout Pi, you need to manually set the display type in file `/etc/systemd/system/gshock.service`.
+If you are using a different display, like the `tft154` or `mock` after booting your Pi, you need to manually set the display type in file `/etc/systemd/system/gshock.service`.
 After that, restart the service:
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable gshock.service